timholy/SnoopCompile.jl/docs/src/explanations/devs.md

 Let `trigger::Method` indicate an added or deleted method for function `f`.
 If defining/deleting this method would change how one or more `caller::MethodInstance`s of the corresponding function would dispatch, those `caller`s must be invalidated.
 Such events can result in a cascade of invalidations of code that directly or indirectly called `trigger` or less-specific methods of the same function.
 The order in which these invalidations appear in the log stream is as follows:

 2. Backedges of `callee` below, encoded as a tree where links are specified as `(caller::MethodInstance, depth::Int32)` pairs.
-  `depth=1` typically corresponds to an inferrable caller. `depth=0` corresponds to a potentially-missing callee (at the time of compilation), and will be followed by `calleesig::Type`.
+  `depth=1` typically corresponds to an inferrable caller. `depth=0` corresponds to a potentially-missing callee (at the time of compilation), and will be followed by `calleesig::DataType`.
 (If the called function had potentially-applicable methods, `calleesig` will not be a subtype of any of their signatures.) corresponds to the root (though no entry with `depth=0` is written), and sequential increases in `depth` indicate a traversal through branches.
 If `depth` decreases, this indicates the start of a new branch from the parent with depth `depth-1`.
 1. `(callee::MethodInstance, tag)` pairs that were directly affected by change in dispatch.
 3. Possibly,